Anne Pramaggiore

-Anne Pramaggiore was senior executive vice president and CEO of Exelon Utilities, which oversees energy company Exelon Corporation's six local gas and electric utility companies.
-Those companies are Atlantic City Electric, BGE, Delmarva Power, PECO Energy, Pepco, and ComEd, where Pramaggiore served as the first female president and CEO before becoming Exelon Utilities’ leader.
-In October 2019, she announced her retirement amid a federal probe into the ComEd's efforts to lobby members of the Illinois state senate.
+Anne Pramaggiore She served as senior executive vice president and CEO of Exelon Utilities, which oversees energy company Exelon Corporation's six gas and electric utility companies.
+Notably, she also served as the first female president and CEO of ComEd, one of Exelon’s subsidiaries.
+In this role, Pramaggiore oversaw the modernization of the Chicago electric grid, and became the national leader on grid modernization and SmartGrid technology Since the completion of the SmartGrid modernization in the Chicagoland area, the frequency of outages for ComEd customers has improved by 50%, and saved customers $4.3 billion in outage-related costs.

-Pramaggiore previously served as chair of the board of the Federal Reserve Bank of Chicago, a position she resigned in October 2019.
-She is an independent director of Babcock and Wilcox and Motorola Solutions, Inc. In 2017 she was named to the board of directors of the National Safety Council.
-She also serves on several civic and community organization boards.
-Chicago Magazine listed her as one of the '100 most powerful Chicagoans' in 2013, and she was number five on Crain's Chicago Business "20 most powerful women" list in 2014.
+Pramaggiore was also a notable Chicago civic leader for over a decade, serving on the boards of the Art Institute of Chicago, DePaul University, The Lincoln Park Zoo, the Chicago Urban League, and as chairwoman of the Board of Directors for the Federal Reserve Bank of Chicago.

+In October 2019, she announced her retirement amid a federal probe into ComEd's efforts to bribe the former Speaker of the Illinois House.
+Pramaggiore was indicted in November 2020 on nine counts of conspiracy, bribery and willfully falsifying ComEd’s books and records.
+She was convicted on all charges in May 2023.
+In 2025, a federal judge would vacate and dismiss four of these counts, including the entirety of the bribery conviction.

 Early life and education

 Anne Pramaggiore was born on August 9, 1958, to Alfred Pramaggiore and Jeanne Lacy Pramaggiore.
 Alfred Pramaggiore was born in Brooklyn, New York, to parents who emigrated from Italy.
 After graduating from City College of New York, Alfred pursued a career as a civil engineer.
 Jeanne Lacy Pramaggiore was a girl scout leader who later worked on political campaigns.
 She also served as a president of the Ohio Genealogical Society.

 Pramaggiore graduated from Miami University in Oxford, Ohio in 1980 with a bachelor's degree in theater.
 She later attended DePaul University College of Law and served as the editor-in-chief of the school's Law Review.
-She earned her law degree in 1989.
+She earned her Juris Doctor degree in 1989.